thookham/tron/README.md

 2. Tron can be run with Windows in either Safe Mode or Regular mode.
 Regular mode is generally recommended unless the system is severely infected.

 3. Right-click `tron.bat` and select "**Run as Administrator**"

+    > [!WARNING]
+    > **DO NOT RUN IN WINDOWS TERMINAL**.
+Tron is a legacy Batch script and is known to crash or fail when run inside the modern Windows Terminal.
+You **MUST** run it in the legacy Command Prompt (`conhost.exe`).
+If you launch it and it opens in Windows Terminal, please launch `cmd.exe` manually as Administrator and run Tron from there.

 4. Wait anywhere from **3-10 hours** (it really takes that long; do **not** cancel it in the middle of running)